shayanb/phd-thesis/Revisions/Shayan.md

 Knowledge gaps

-- I see these gaps but (a) what are they and (b) why do they matter?
+- I see these gaps but (a) what are they and (b) why do they matter? --> DONE

 - Why these four?
-(Front-running, cryptojacking, auditing, oracles)
+(Front-running, cryptojacking, auditing, oracles) --> DONE
   - Important topics that are being discussed in industry but not in academia
   - 200 problems for blockchains, 50/200 you are a comparative advantage (short-list)… you selected 4 to work on
   - Why did you select them?
 What is the criteria?
 We saw it as important -> why are they important?